About using an edger on the straps

 However, a common error newbies make is taking off the edges of the top surface of the straps with too-high-a-number edger, producing a furry, dull-looking edge that you can see in this illustration.
 Either you will fine-finish the straps during the construction or the wearer will burnish the surface edges of the strap in wearing them.
 I encourage you to enhance the presentation of your work by doing it before assembly.

-I like to make perhaps 10 at a time, and after cutting them out and making the “eye"-end with a punch and a slit, tie them all to my firmly affixed sole cutter after I briefly wet them in my laundry sink.
+I like to make 6 to 10 at a time, and after cutting them out and making the “eye"-end with a punch and a slit, tie them all to my firmly affixed sole cutter after I briefly wet them in my laundry sink.

 This is a pleasurable task, perhaps even more fun than edging, and if you have left MOST of the top two edges with most of the top of the hide intact, you will burnish and polish the tops as well as having stuffed the strap with saddle soap that fills in the porous bottom surface and two edges, as well as the top layer.